-- 1. Wear a mask while in the lab, when required, and/or deemed appropriate. - 2.
-Wash hands before touching the simulator manikins.
-Gloves should be worn for all patient care procedures. - 3.
-Display professional, courteous conduct and communication at all times. - 4.
-Treat the manikin and its belongings with the same respect you would a live patient - 5.
+- 1. Wash hands before touching the simulator manikins.
+Gloves should be worn for all patient care procedures. - 2.
+Display professional, courteous conduct and communication at all times. - 3.
+Treat the manikin and its belongings with the same respect you would a live patient - 4.
 Keep the manikin chest dry; care should be used when simulation involves fluid (i.e. blood, urine, etc.).
-In addition, do not spill fluids over any component inside simulator manikin torsos, since this could damage the unit and might present a possible hazard for the operator. - 6.
-Ensure flow of air/suction to all equipment, control boxes, etc. are turned off completely when finished with a manikin. - 7.
-Use all equipment with care and report any damage/malfunction of manikins or other clinical lab equipment immediately to a faculty member or department administrative assistant. - 8.
-Report any LATEX ALLERGY (or other allergens that a student may be exposed to in the clinical lab setting) to a faculty member prior to entering the clinical lab. - 9.
+In addition, do not spill fluids over any component inside simulator manikin torsos, since this could damage the unit and might present a possible hazard for the operator. - 5.
+Ensure flow of air/suction to all equipment, control boxes, etc. are turned off completely when finished with a manikin. - 6.
+Use all equipment with care and report any damage/malfunction of manikins or other clinical lab equipment immediately to a faculty member or department administrative assistant. - 7.
+Report any LATEX ALLERGY (or other allergens that a student may be exposed to in the clinical lab setting) to a faculty member prior to entering the clinical lab. - 8.
 Place ONLY "sharp" items such as needles/syringes/glass in the sharps' containers.
-NO PAPER or ALCOHOL wipes. - 10.
-Report immediately to the instructor if a splash or needle stick occurs so that an incident report can be completed. - 11.
-Dispose of any trash in appropriate containers. - 12.
-Return clinical lab supplies to the appropriate storage areas when completed. - 13.
-Sanitize your workspace including the mannequins, bed frames, tables, and simulation pads after each use.
+NO PAPER or ALCOHOL wipes. - 9.
+Report immediately to the instructor if a splash or needle stick occurs so that an incident report can be completed. - 10.
+Dispose of any trash in appropriate containers. - 11.
+Return clinical lab supplies to the appropriate storage areas when completed. - 12.
+Clean your workspace including the mannequins, bed frames, tables, and simulation pads after each use.